shen390s/MaxPoolRegion-tensorflow/README.md

-Utitily function of Max pooling image in tensorflow
+Utitily function of Max pooling region of image in tensorflow
 ======================================================================

 1. The Image should be the shape of (batch, height, width, channels)